riverrun/openmaize/UPGRADE_2.0.md

 The `handle_logout` function in the Authorize module can handle the process of logging out.

+### Remember me

+In the `web/router.ex` file, add the following line after the call to Openmaize.Authenticate:

+    plug Openmaize.Remember, db_module: MyApp.OpenmaizeEcto

+You will also need to set a `remember_salt` value in the openmaize config.
+See the documentation for `Openmaize.Remember.gen_salt` for more information.

 ### Changes to the Authorize and Confirm module templates